 Vanessa’s prior experience in higher education include serving as the Director of Student Life at Marshall University in West Virginia where she worked for almost five years to assist students, parents, and other university stakeholders in navigating key institutional policies to better support retention and success.
 Before Marshall University, Vanessa served as the Assistant to the Director of Student Affairs at Penn State, New Kensington campus where she planned student engagement activities, including new student orientation and leadership development workshops.

 Vanessa is currently working towards her education doctorate degree and is writing her dissertation which focuses on corequisite support and college student persistence.
 She holds a master’s degree in higher education administration from West Virginia University and a bachelor’s degree in psychology from Bethany College.

 Director of Strategic Implementation

-Previously, Meek served as the Director of the University Advising Center at the University of Nevada, Reno, where he worked with undeclared and interdisciplinary students and implemented equity and implicit bias training for the academic advising team, and as a Registration Coordinator in the University’s Registrar Office.
-These professional experiences, along with Meek’s own background as a first-generation student, informed his co-authorship of two books, Access for All and Success for All, documenting and contextualizing how Northern Nevada's higher education institutions promote access and support success for students historically marginalized.
-Meek completed his Ph.D. at the University of Nevada, Reno where he studied the causal effects of corequisite support.
+Previously, Theo served as the Director of the University Advising Center at the University of Nevada, Reno, where he worked with undeclared and interdisciplinary students and implemented equity and implicit bias training for the academic advising team, and as a Registration Coordinator in the University’s Registrar Office.
+These professional experiences, along with his own background as a first-generation student, informed his co-authorship of two books, Access for All and Success for All, documenting and contextualizing how Northern Nevada's higher education institutions promote access and support success for students historically marginalized.
+Theo completed his Ph.D. at the University of Nevada, Reno where he studied the causal effects of corequisite support.